AshwathBalaS/AshwathBalaS/README.md

 ### II) I'm currently looking for:

-Currently Looking for: I am currently exploring opportunities to become a "Data Scientist"
+I am actively exploring opportunities as a Data Scientist.

-I want to work as a Data Scientist with Machine Learning/Deep Learning, Github, Docker, Grafana, and build end-to-end AI/ML Systems for my team
+I’m interested in building end-to-end AI/ML systems, working across Machine Learning and Deep Learning, and leveraging tools such as GitHub, Docker, and Grafana to deliver scalable, production-ready AI solutions for teams and organizations.

-I’m especially interested in working with tools and technologies like Machine Learning frameworks, GitHub, Docker, Grafana, and building scalable, production-ready AI systems for my team
+### III) My Core Belief About a Data Scientist:

-My Belief about a Data Scientist: I believe a Data Scientist is an expert and well rounded professional across:
+I believe a Data Scientist is an expert and well rounded professional across the following core areas:

 (i) Mathematics Professional - Goes far beyond—applying Hypothesis Testing, A/B Testing, and rigorous experimentation to determine what actually works and why.
 From optimizing loss functions and interpreting model behavior to validating outcomes with statistical confidence, this depth of expertise is what turns raw data into reliable decisions and intelligent systems.